jake-knerr/js-style-guide/README.md

 export bar() {}
 ```

-#### For modules that require initialization and do not export an API, prefer to export a single function that performs the initialization named "initialize".
+#### For modules that require initialization and do not export an API or return anything, prefer to export a single function that performs the initialization named "initialize".

 The initialization function can accept configuration values and it should be idempotent.